Fujiwara no Teishi: Empress consort

-Because of the competition between her and Shoshi, the first consort, the Kana syllabary was developed.
+Because of the competition between her and Shōshi, the second empress, the Kana syllabary was developed.
 During Heian Period court culture specifically, women showed the beauty in their ability to write poetry, play instruments, and paint.
 Teishi's lady in waiting, Sei Shonagon wrote The Pillow Book as a way to gain the Emperor's affection.
-However, Shoshi's lady in waiting wrote the famous Tale of Genji, which proved to have more impact on Heian society, ultimately promoting her to the rank of Empress as well.
+However, Shōshi's lady in waiting wrote the famous Tale of Genji, which proved to have more impact on Heian society, ultimately promoting her to the rank of Empress as well.
 The many political rivalries between Teishi and the Emperor would make her delve into a period of depression and exile.
-Teishi was considered to be devoted to the Emperor as she showed a moral victory over the regent who attempted to divert the Emperor's affections to Shoshi.
+Teishi was considered to be devoted to the Emperor as she showed a moral victory over the regent who attempted to divert the Emperor's affections to Shōshi.

-Due to her social removal from society and her father's passing, she entered Buddhist priesthood.
-She became a Buddhist nun soon after Emperor Kazan ordained.

-At the age of 24, unable to produce a male heir, she died in childbirth.
+Empress Teishi died on the 15th day of the 12th month after giving birth to her daughter Bishi.
+Her son, Atsuyasu, was adopted by Shōshi in 1004.
+Atsuyasu was a favourite of his father Emperor Ichijō, but the emperor was unable to declare him as the crown prince due to his lack of familial backing once Shōshi's son was born in 1008.
+The diary of court calligrapher Fujiwara no Yukinari records that even within a month of the nomination of his son Atsuhira (later Emperor Go-Ichijō), Emperor Ichijō was still considering nominating Atsuyasu for the throne.

 Legacy

-Her legacy of inspiring The Pillow Book and humor called Okashii is still maintained today in Japanese society.
-Because of her depression and social demise, she is remembered as an emotionally charged Empress who was able to subdue minimal power from the regency.
+Her legacy of inspiring The Pillow Book is still maintained today in Japanese society.
+Because of her depression and social demise, she is remembered as an emotionally charged empress who was able to subdue minimal power from the regency.